 Ask them what they’ve done all day and nine times out of ten they’ll say ‘nothing’.
 But don’t worry, their previously pristine school shirt should give you all the clues you need to pull the full story together.

 Top up the medicine cabinet

 The beginning of school means the beginning of germs.
 If your little one’s been in nursery you’ll be no stranger to the bugs they pick up there, but if they haven’t, brace yourself.
 Their fledgling immune systems are about to face an onslaught.
-Keep paracetamol suspension, vapour rub and nit spray in.
+Keep paracetamol suspension, vapour rub, nit spray and all other baby medicine in.
 You’re going to need it.

 Also tissues.
 Send them with tissues.
 Their teachers and the sleeves of their uniforms will thank you.